brettz9/integrity-matters/README.md

 wish to have it run a local install first as well to ensure that updates made by others contributing to your project are reflected locally.)

+If you ever open your `node_modules` files within your IDE, and if your IDE has features like auto-stripping trailing spaces or adding an end-of-file newline and you save the file even with these minor changes, this will break your `integrity` against the original.
+If you accidentally do this, you can remove the package and re-run `npm install`.

 ## Developing

 Be sure to use `npm` to install rather than `yarn` as our local copy